 An unusual example where the fans praised the writer because they read in too much satiric intent: Doctor Who had "Bad Wolf", an episode featuring DeadlyGame Show versions of Big Brother and The Weakest Link where losing contestants were slaughtered.
 Many fans lauded these as brilliant parodies that point out the vapidity of such shows.
 New series producer Russell T. Davies likes these shows, and put that in as a tribute to them.

 Some fans who recognise how evil the John Simm version was now tend to write the Roger Delgado or Anthony Ainley versions as Ineffectual Sympathetic Villains simply because they weren't so glaringly Ax-Crazy and sadistic.
 This, despite, for example, the Delgado version manipulating Earth's two native sentient species into a genocidal war just because the Doctor liked one of them, and the Ainley version once (possibly by mistake) destroying a third of the universe, and proceeded to take the remaining two-thirds hostage.
 (Apart from that, when the dust had settled the new Master didn't exactly emerge triumphant, either.)

-There's also guys who view the show and wish that they could work in that type of pre-civil rights, pre-feminist, pre-PC setting.
+Not to mention those (conservative white male) viewers who watch the show and wish that they could work in that type of pre-civil rights, pre-feminist, pre-PC setting.